tuladhar/external-private-registry/README.md

-# external-private-registry
+# External Private Registry
-ExternalPrivateRegistry is an operator to automatically create image pull secrets for private docker registry.
+ExternalPrivateRegistry is a Kubernetes operator to automatically create image pull secrets for private docker registry.

+## How it works?

+To be added.